Therapy for Outsiders, Cycle-Breakers, and Black Sheep

 Offering Virtual Therapy Sessions in North Carolina and South Carolina

-You’ve spent your life making sense of your outsiderness - adapting, translating, pushing through.
-Maybe you’ve been called “too much,” “too sensitive,” “too different.”
-Or maybe you’ve just always felt it: the world wasn’t built for people like you.
 And yet, here you are.
 Still feeling.
 Still asking.
 Still desiring.
 Still dreaming of something more honest, more spacious, more you.
-You may not even name yourself as queer, but you know what it feels like to be an outsider, a black sheep, always a little (or a lot) at odds with the world around you.
+You may not know just how to name your exact experience, but you know what it feels like to be an outsider, a black sheep, always a little (or a lot) at odds with the world around you.

 The people I work with often come to me because they feel: